ISO 27001 Clause 5.1 Leadership and Commitment + Template

 What an auditor looks for

-The audit is going to check a number of areas for compliance with ISO 27001 Clause 5.1 Leadership and Commitment.
+The ISO 27001 certification body auditor is going to check a number of areas for compliance with ISO 27001 Clause 5.1 Leadership and Commitment.
 Lets go through them

 • An interview with senior leadership: Part of the audit process will be a series of interviews and at least one will be with senior leadership.
 Here they will ask questions about the information security management system.
 They will ask about the objectives for information security, when they last did a management review, where the policies are, if there are incidents in the last 12 months.
 This is a general interview but will catch you out if your senior leadership is not actually involved.